linguofeng/vue-cli-plugin-es-check/README.md

 Helps you keep your `transpileDependencies` property in `vue.config.js` up to date.

 By default, files that are "modern" are not checked (i.e. non-legacy bundles produced using `vue-cli-service build --modern`).
+Only runs in `production` mode.

 ## Installation